 The edges and door seals on your dishwasher aren’t exposed to water and heat during a cycle, so don’t get cleaned when the appliance is in use.
 So, every month or so, use a cloth and a non-abrasive cleaning agent to wipe down the edges and door seals.
 This will prevent the build-up of mould and mildew, or any nasty odour-causing bacteria.

-Use rinse aid
+Use dishwasher salt and rinse aid

 Run the self-cleaning cycle or use a dishwasher cleaner

 Keeping your dishwasher in good nick means keeping it clean.
-Some appliances feature a self-cleaning cycle which uses high temperatures to kill any bacteria and give the tub a thorough, deep clean.
+Some appliances feature a self-cleaning cycle which use high temperatures to kill any bacteria and give the tub a thorough, deep clean.
 You should run these cycles once every two months, but make sure the machine is empty before you do.